DouglasGraham-CS/Red-Vs-Blue-Project-1/README.md

 ![Network Diagram](Network_Diagram.drawio.png)

 This document will cover a quick overview of the project.
-Specific details can be found in the [Project Presentation](/Project-Presentation/Capstone_Engagement_Presentation.pdf)
+Specific details can be found in the [Project Presentation](/Project-Presentation/Capstone_Engagement_Presentation.pdf).

+## Table of Contents

+Section 1: Red Team

+Section 2: Blue Team

+Section 3: Conclusion